NIHR Biomedical Research Centre: Oxford

 Professor Adam Wilkinson and Professor James Davies are researching how we can edit the TYK2 gene in blood stem cells to make sure it includes this protective variant.
 The stem cells could then be given as a transplant into people with MS, and hopefully slow the disease or stop it getting worse.

-We are working with the NIHR Sheffield BRC to obtain clinical samples from MS patients to test whether or not this gene editing approach works.
+We are working with the NIHR BRC: Sheffield to obtain clinical samples from MS patients to test whether or not this gene editing approach works.
 We will work with MS patient groups and carry out an early phase trial in people with ‘high risk’ MS.

 Gene and Cell Therapy